By Sari Monica Ully

 Below is a screenshot of UKBI test results in Indonesia for 2014.
 The result said that even in Indonesia, no one (0%) scored the highest level (Istimewa/Special).
 There was only 3 people (0,13%) who scored the 2nd level (Sangat Unggul/Outstanding) out of 2394 test takers.
 548 people (24,39%) out of 2394 scored in the 3rd level (Unggul/Advanced) same as me.
 The rest were Madya, Semenjana, Marginal, and Terbatas consecutively 1393 people (58,19%), 398 people (16,62%), 15 people (0,63%) and 1 person (0,04%).

 Well my Australian fellas... are you interested in testing your Indonesian skills through UKBI now?
 You might score better than me.
 Who knows you might be the first to get Istimewa in UKBI!
-If you’re currently in Indonesia and want to register for this test, you can visit this link http://ukbi.kemdikbud.go.id/daftar.php.
+If you’re interested in learning more about UKBI click here.

 Good luck and keep learning Indonesian!